-Waverley Borough Council’s Executive last night unanimously approved the budget to be presented to full council next week.
+Waverley Borough Council’s Executive last night unanimously approved the draft budget scheduled for presentation at the Full Council meeting on 18 February.

 The annual budget sets out how the council will protect frontline services, generate income and make savings in the coming financial year.